Myth No.2 – DD cup is huge

 Using the term ‘DD cup’ excites the boys and frightens the girls.
 But mention you are a G cup in polite company and people will look at you in disbelief.

 Many women think they are D cup and always seek that size, but when they submit to a proper fitting, D isn’t even close.

-At Brava it’s not unusual to fit a woman who says she is 14D into a bra that is 10G, it happens all the time.
-She looks and feels much better, but is often shocked and maybe in denial about her correct size, in fact sometimes we dont tell her.
+At Brava it’s not unusual to fit a woman who says she is 14D into a bra that is 10G – it happens all the time.
+She looks and feels much better, but is often shocked (and maybe in denial) about her correct size.
+In fact sometimes we don’t tell her.
 Isn’t it all about how she looks and feels, not about the numbers on the label?
-We’ve seen women who refuse to wear the correct bra size and continue to squeeze themselves into D cup – maybe this is a new phobia – this fear of wearing D+ cups.
+We’ve seen women who refuse to wear the correct bra size and continue to squeeze themselves into D cup… maybe this is a new phobia, a fear of wearing D+ cups.
 ‘Deecupphobia’!

 Contributing to the confusion are images of celebs like Kim Kardashian with reports of her being 34DD (12DD).
 Kim has a tiny frame with full breasts, and we think she is more likely to be a 30H (8H).
 The size 34 (12) band has nothing to do with the size of her breasts.
 Does her rib-cage look like a size 12, and would she wear sized 12 clothes?
 Definitely not.
 She looks like an Australian size 8-10 to us.
 This is just one of the reasons people see DD as so big.

 YouTube images of women with larger cups are often hideous and mostly designed to tantalise morons.
 If you look around at your colleagues and family, many of the women will be bigger than D cup but chances are they are wearing a badly fitting D cup that makes their breasts look bigger and their grooming a tad scruffy.